Foot Injury Claims in Birmingham

-If you have been injured in the last three years, and it wasn’t your fault, you may be able to claim compensation.
-The amount you are able to claim depends on the type and severity of your injury.
-Personal Injury Claims Birmingham can help you claim the personal injury compensation you are entitled to.
+If you have suffered a from foot injury in the last three years, and it wasn’t your fault, you may be able to claim compensation.
+The amount you are able to claim depends on the type and severity of your personal injury.
+Our accident team can help you claim the personal injury compensation you are entitled to.
 Our compensation guide outlines the levels of compensation for some of the most common types of injury.

 Foot Injury Compensation

-Injuries to the feet are less common than injuries to other parts of the leg – but can be just as serious.
+A foot injury is a less common occurrence than injuries to other parts of the leg – but can be just as serious.
 Your foot is a delicate collection of bones and ligaments and can be injured by tripping or falling, or by impact – by something falling on or crushing them.
 This is often the case with work-related injuries.
-Loss of both feet can be just as serious as losing your legs and the law reflects this in the compensation it awards.
+Loss of both feet can be just as serious as losing your legs, and the law reflects this in the compensation it awards.

-What level of compensation can I expect to receive for a foot injury?
+What level of compensation can I expect to receive for foot injuries?

 - Amputation of both feet: £111,000 – £132,000